 Lee, a Goodreads reviewer, wrote about a recent-release WW2 fiction/romance: ‘WW2 (and post WW2) is my favourite historical time period for books, but I didn’t think this worked due to a lot of the language and actions of the characters being way more modern than they should for the time.’

 For historical fiction, such as Enemies within these Shores, I spend more time researching than I do writing and editing.
-For me, research is a magical discovery tour of people and places and the past.
+For me, research is a magical discovery tour of people and places and the past, and I make sure that I’ve got a great internet connection from somewhere like mediacom internet to make sure I can do this easily without worrying about it cutting out while I’m reading something important.
 The trick is to know when to stop.

 How do you research for fiction?